Image via DesktopExtreme.com

 But horror video games?
 They create a hostile space for the player to exist in and move around in.
 The player is in control of how they negotiate the environment, making any identification with the character on screen necessarily intense.
 It’s your job to choose how to negotiate the horror.

-This relationship to your character becomes demanding.
-The "manipulation" that happens is often not connected to what the camera is forcing you to see, but comes from what happens in the space where your character is situated—the sounds and scripted events, such as things orchestrated to drop from shelves.
-Spatial awareness becomes paramount, whereas, in horror films, the viewer is often confused about the characters' use of space.
+This relationship you have to your character becomes demanding.
+The “manipulation” that happens is often not connected to what the camera is forcing you to see, but comes from what happens in the space where your character is situated—the sounds and scripted events, such as things orchestrated to drop from shelves.
+Spatial awareness becomes paramount, whereas, in horror films, the viewer is often confused about the characters’ location in space.

-In the virtual video game environment, your ability to control your character actively and responsively is your only hope of surviving anything that happens to them: you have to pay attention.
-And the explicit threat of the video game, that you might end your entertainment by "dying," becomes a real thing—like it does in paintball.
-That's where the rush comes from: from escaping "death."
+In the virtual video game environment, your ability to control your character actively and responsively is your only hope of surviving anything that happens to him or her: You have to pay attention.
+And the explicit threat of the video game, that you might end your entertainment by “dying," becomes a real thing—like it does in paintball.
+That’s where the rush comes from: from escaping “death.”
 And not just a movie death, but a video game death, where you have to negotiate the horror again and again.
-That's where the real strength of video game horror lies: in the promise of another ritual rinsing of all your nerves.
+That’s where the real strength of video game horror lies, in the promise of another ritual rinsing of all your nerves.

 Here are some the video games that taught me exactly how virtual reality can terrify a person.

 A screenshot from Granny’s Garden (1993) for the BBC Micro